UmerTariq1/taxfix_dropoff_prediction/readme.md

 docker build -t tax-prediction-api . docker run -d -p 8000:8000 --name test-container tax-prediction-api
 ```
+Note that this docker image/container cannot be pushed to render to be hosted as it is built on arm64 architecture.

 4. Do the health check:
 ```bash